1773 English cricket season: Kent v Surrey

-Kent and Surrey played each other four times – twice at Laleham Burway, once at Bourne Paddock and once at Sevenoaks Vine.
-Surrey won the first three matches and Kent won at Sevenoaks.
-The first match was at Laleham Burway on 21–22 June and Surrey won by 35 runs after scoring 175 and 70 while dismissing Kent for 133 and 77.
+Kent and Surrey played each other four times – twice at Laleham Burway, once at Bishopsbourne Paddock, and once at Sevenoaks Vine.
+Surrey won the first three matches, and Kent won at Sevenoaks.
+The first match was at Laleham Burway on 21–22 June, and Surrey won by 35 runs after scoring 175 and 70, while dismissing Kent for 133 and 77.
 Thomas White made scores of 44 and 23 for Surrey.
 No bowling or fielding details were recorded.

 The second match at Bishopsbourne on 19–21 July is the first in which close of play scores are included in the scorecard.
 The match was interrupted by rain.
 On the first day, a Monday, Surrey were all out for 77 and Kent were 55/5 at the close.
 On Tuesday, Kent added only eight more runs and were dismissed for 63.
 Surrey started their second innings but, with rain intervening, had made only 65/2 by the close.
 The match was completed on the Wednesday with Thomas White going on from 2* overnight to 60.
 Surrey's total was 217.
 Bowlers John Wood and Lumpy Stevens dismissed Kent for 78 to ensure a Surrey victory by 153 runs.

 No scorecard has been found for the third match at Laleham Burway on 9–10 August.
-A report says the stakes were 500 guineas per side and Surrey won by 8 wickets.
-The fourth match was played 16–18 August on Sevenoaks Vine and Kent won by 6 wickets.
-Thomas White made another good score with 59 but was on the losing team this time.
+A report says the stake was 500 guineas per side, and Surrey won by 8 wickets.
+The fourth match was played 16–18 August on Sevenoaks Vine, and Kent won by 6 wickets.
+Thomas White made another good score with 59, but was on the losing team this time.